Scripture Passage: 1 Peter 3:10

 The Bible teaches that we are to have a lifestyle of meekness.
-Meekness is not weakness; it is strength channeled and under control.
+Meekness is not weakness; it is strength that is channeled and under control.

 We live in a hurting society, with wounds desperate to be mended and questions desperate for answers.

-Adrian Rogers tells us, “Our job is not to save America; our first responsibility is not to preserve our freedoms.
+Adrian Rogers says, “Our job is not to save America; our first responsibility is not to preserve our freedoms.
 Our prime responsibility is to witness to this world of Jesus’ grace and power; to say it and mean it, “Jesus is Lord.’”

 As Adrian Rogers says, “We are personal representatives of the Lord Jesus, and the church can continue to grow even when it is perceived by (society) as the enemy.
 I’m calling you to a Christian world view that’s backed up by a Christian lifestyle.”